-the Imperial Project property originally consisted of contains 654 unpatented mining claims, and in 2020, the Company staked an additional 1,005 being the "KMI New Claims" in the map above.
-The total area of all the claims is approximately 26,363 acres held by Imperial USA Corp.
+The Imperial Project property originally consisted of contains 654 unpatented mining claims, and in 2020, the Company staked an additional 1,005 being the "KMI New Claims" in the map above.
+On September 12, 2019, the Company announced they had staked 1,005 additional unpatented claims both east and northwest of the Imperial Gold Project, totaling 20,602 additional acres of mineral claims.
+At the effective date of the Imperial Technical Report the entire claim package constituted 1,659 claims covering an area of 26,323 acres. held by Imperial USA Corp.
 Within the defined project boundary area there are 468 claims covering 2,020 acres made up of the UYA and BB claims that have been validated by the Mineral Examiner of the BLM.

 In March 2021, the Company staked a further 4,600 acres, to bring the total area held by Imperial USA Corp to over 31,000 acres.
+A map showing the original claims and the additional claims can be seen below in the section describing Regional Exploration.